dlannan/dim/README.md

 - Maybe a PBR shader to support some nice rendering.

 I still need to fix:
-- Texture coord mapping
+- Texture coord mapping  - fixed!
-- Color component on colored only polys
+- Color component on colored only polys - working on now
-- Alpha transparency and cut-out.
+- Alpha transparency and cut-out. - working on now

 Overall very happy with progress.
 Will finish up the 3D viewer sections in the next couple of days and move onto framework/project management tools and build tools.